Kei Saito of Japan first athlete banned from PyeongChang Olympics for alleged doping

-The Winter Olympic Games lost its first athlete to a doping suspension on Tuesday after Japanese short track speedskater Kei Saito was found to have tested positive for a chemical used to mask the presence of banned drugs, the Court for Arbitration for Sport said.
+The PyeongChang Games lost its first athlete to a doping suspension on Tuesday after Japanese short track speedskater Kei Saito was found to have tested positive for a chemical used to mask the presence of banned drugs, the Court of Arbitration for Sport said.

-Saito, 21, who had been scheduled to take part Wednesday in heats for the men's 5,000-meter relay event, voluntarily accepted a provisional suspension and was ordered to leave the Olympic village in PyeongChang, South Korea, the international sports court said.
-He is barred from competing at the Olympics and any other International Skating Union events "pending the resolution of this matter," it said.
+Saito, 21, who had been scheduled to take part Wednesday in heats for the men's 5,000-meter relay, voluntarily accepted a provisional suspension and was ordered to leave the Olympic village in PyeongChang, South Korea, the international sports court said.
+He is barred from competing at the Olympics and any other International Skating Union event "pending the resolution of this matter," the court said.

 Saito, who won a bronze medal in the 3,000-meter relay at the 2013 World Junior Championships, was tested after training on Feb.
 4, the day the short track team arrived in PyeongChang, the Japanese Olympic Committee said Tuesday.

-"The findings are beyond me, and I plan to fight to prove my innocence," he said.
+He added, "The findings are beyond me, and I plan to fight to prove my innocence."

 Doping — the use of drugs, hormones and other substances to gain a competitive advantage — has shadowed international sports for decades.